 - Select a device that doesn’t tie you into a long contract.
 As much as we’d like to travel year-round, most of us aren’t able to do so.
 Make sure you select a pet temperature monitor that allows you to stop and start your service at any time.
 That way, you can use the service only when you need to.

-By using this checklist in your selection process, you can be confident you’re picking the best pet temperature monitor to keep your pet comfortable and safety while you’re away.
+By using this checklist in your selection process, you can be confident you’re picking the best pet temperature monitor to keep your pet comfortable and safe while you’re away.